JoelBesada/scrollpath/README.md

 		scrollBar: false
 	});

-Once you initate the plugin, it will automatically center the screen to the first point in the path.
+Once you initialize the plugin, it will automatically center the screen to the first point in the path.
 While scrolling, the plugin will also always make sure that the center of the screen follows the path.
-Also, whenever the window is resized, the plugin makes sure it re-centers itself
+Also, whenever the window is resized, the plugin makes sure it re-centers itself.

 __You should now have everything set up and ready to go!__

 ### Scrolling Programmatically (Animations)
 	$.fn.scrollPath( "scrollTo", name [, duration, easing, complete] );

-Once the plugin has been initalized, you can use the `scrollTo` method above to animate or jump (with `duration` set to 0) to given points in the path.
+Once the plugin has been initialized, you can use the `scrollTo` method above to animate or jump (with `duration` set to 0) to given points in the path.
 These points are specified with the name parameter, which you can set on the different path end-points while creating the path.

 The last three parameters `duration, easing, complete` work the same way as the [jQuery .animate() method](http://api.jquery.com/animate/).
 You can use custom easing functions by for example including the popular [jQuery Easing Plugin](http://gsgd.co.uk/sandbox/jquery/easing/) in your project.
 Here's an example using an easing function from the plugin: